viresh-ratnakar/exet/README.md

 ## Notes and acknowledgements

-- [Qxw](https://www.quinapalus.com/qxw.html) is excellent free software for crossword construction that I have been using extensively.
+- [Qxw](https://www.quinapalus.com/qxw.html) is excellent free software for crossword construction that I have used extensively.
 I found myself jumping from Qxw to various online resources during the clue-setting phases of crossword construction, and have tried to make these resources readily accessible in-context within Exet.